 - During the lease negotiation process, our team advised Slate on the technical aspects of their lease to ensure that the MEP services supplied by the building made sense.
 A complicating factor in this process was that the floor was being split into a multi-tenant floor, and they were subleasing from an existing tenant.
 By having us at the table with them during negotiations, we enabled them get the services they needed in the correct capacities, therefore avoiding additional costs and delays during the construction process.

-To meet this requirement, our team regularly evaluated our design with respect to budget.
-In order to make the new exposed variable volume ductwork HVAC system work, our team designed additional controls and system modifications so Slate’s space could be supported by the base building system while leaving sufficient capacity and tie-in points for the future adjacent tenant on the floor.
-During construction, we brought any issues to Slate’s attention immediately, explaining their options and helping them to make smart business decisions.
+- We designed a new exposed, variable volume ductwork distribution HVAC system connected to the building condenser water cooled AC units.
+In order to make this work, our team designed additional controls and system modifications so Slate’s space could be supported by the base building system while leaving sufficient capacity and tie-in points for the future adjacent tenant on the floor.

 - For the IT room, we designed a separate 24×7 water cooled supplemental AC system, with backup fans monitored by both their standalone management system and the building BMS.
 Our electrical team designed lighting and power throughout the space, with a new sub-metered split of the existing electrical power to the floor.
 We completed a ComCheck energy analysis in order to comply with the NYC Energy Code and meet the requirements of the IECC, ASHRAE Standard 90.1, and local codes.
 We also designed ADA compliant fire alarm devices and a wet type sprinkler system.